Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Introduction

-The ground state (GS) phase diagram has been exhaustively studied and summarized, e.g., in Ref.~\cite{kawaguchi2012spinor}.
-However, alterations of the latter due to confinement have been very recently explored within the mean-field~\cite{schmied2020stability} and the many-body framework~\cite{mittal2020many}.
-Additionally, due to the presence of internal degrees-of-freedom a plethora of nonlinear excitations bearing a non-topological and a topological character have been proposed theoretically.
-A partial list of the latter contains: (i) one-dimensional (1D) magnetic and unmagnetized spinor solitons~\cite{li2005exact,zhang2007solitons,nistazakis2008bright,szankowski2011surprising,romero2019controlled,chai2020magnetic,chai2021magnetic}, (see also~\cite{farolfi2020observation} for a two-component analogue of the magnetic solitons), as well as dark-antidark structures~\cite{schmied2020dark} (see also~\cite{danaila2016vector,katsimiga2020observation} for the two-component case). (ii) The realization~\cite{bersano2018three} and the ensuing phase diagram~\cite{katsimiga2021phase} of spinor dark-dark-bright and dark-bright-bright solitary waves (see also~\cite{lannig2020collisions} for collisions of such solitons) as well as twisted magnetic solitons~\cite{fujimoto2019flemish}. (iii) Spin domains~\cite{miesner1999observation,swislocki2012controlled}, textures~\cite{ohmi1998bose,song2013ground}, monopoles~\cite{stoof2001monopoles,martikainen2002creation,dsh1}, as well as three-~\cite{al2001skyrmions} and two-dimensional (2D) skyrmions (coreless vortices)~\cite{marzlin2000creation,mizushima2002mermin,reijnders2004rotating} and quantum knots~\cite{dsh2,dsh3}.
-To the coreless vortex entities belongs also the FM Mermin-Ho vortex~\cite{mizushima2002axisymmetric}.
-Moreover, half-quantum vortices~\cite{leonhardt2000create,zhou2001spin,ruostekoski2003monopole} such as those realized in the pure polar (PO) phase of AF spinors~\cite{seo2015half} and filled-core vortices~\cite{sadler2006spontaneous,chen2018rotating}, along with the very recently detected singular SO(3) line vortex~\cite{weiss2019controlled} can also be included in this list.
+The spinor ground state (GS) phase diagram has been exhaustively studied~\cite{kawaguchi2012spinor}.
+Alterations due to confinement have been only recently explored within the mean-field~\cite{schmied2020stability} and the many-body framework~\cite{mittal2020many}.
+Additionally, owing to the presence of internal degrees-of-freedom a plethora of nonlinear excitations bearing a non-topological and a topological character have been proposed theoretically.
+A partial list of the latter contains: (i) one-dimensional magnetic and unmagnetized spinor solitons~ \cite{li2005exact,zhang2007solitons,nistazakis2008bright,szankowski2011surprising,romero2019controlled,chai2020magnetic,chai2021magnetic}, as well as dark-antidark structures~\cite{schmied2020dark}; (ii) the realization~\cite{bersano2018three} and the ensuing phase diagram~\cite{katsimiga2021phase} of spinor dark-dark-bright and dark-bright-bright solitary waves, their collisions~\cite{lannig2020collisions}, as well as twisted magnetic solitons~\cite{fujimoto2019flemish}; (iii) spin domains~\cite{miesner1999observation,swislocki2012controlled}, monopoles~\cite{stoof2001monopoles,martikainen2002creation,dsh1}, quantum knots~\cite{dsh2}, as well as three-~\cite{dsh3} and two-dimensional (2D) skyrmions~\cite{marzlin2000creation,mizushima2002mermin,leanhardt2003coreless,reijnders2004rotating,choi2012observation}, skyrmion and meron textures~\cite{song2013ground}, non-axisymmetric vortex patterns~\cite{mizushima2002axisymmetric}.
+Moreover, half-quantum vortical structures~\cite{leonhardt2000create,ruostekoski2003monopole,lovegrove2012energetically} can arise from the instability of singular vortices~\cite{seo2015half}, which, in turn, can emerge from the unstable dynamics of nonsingular ones~\cite{xiao2021controlled}.
+Filled-core vortices~\cite{sadler2006spontaneous}, along with the very recently detected singular SO(3) vortex line~\cite{weiss2019controlled} can also be included in this list.
+It is also relevant to mention here, that the properties of specific vortex structures in homogeneous systems, such as the elliptic one characterized by broken axisymmetry were recently discussed for the polar (PO) phase in Refs.~\cite{PhysRevA.104.013316,takeuchi2021quantum} and the so-called nematic spin vortices appearing in the easy-plane (EP) PO phase were analyzed in Ref.~\cite{underwood2020properties}.
+In the same context, the robustness of confined coreless vortices when the longitudinal magnetization is preserved has been analyzed~\cite{lovegrove2016stability}.